ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 </div>
 ```

-* Basically just copy and paste.
+All we're doing here is copy-pasting what was on our `index.hbs` page into our new component template.

-* While extracting the component, we renamed the `@model` argument into `@rentals`, to be a little more specific.
+There is one minor change to note here: while extracting our markup into a component, we also renamed the `@model` argument to be `@rentals` instead, just in order to be a little more specific about what we're iterating over in our `#each` loop.

-* Let's write a test for this component:
+This refactor has been fun!
+Not only did we make it easier on ourselves to add a new feature, but we also ended up learning and using a new concept: the *(provider component pattern)[TODO: link to provider component pattern]*, which we see in action with one component providing data up to its caller.

+Now that we've finished our refactor and tested it out in the UI, let's write a test for it as well.

 ```run:file:create lang=js cwd=super-rentals filename=tests/integration/components/rentals-test.js
 import { module, test } from 'qunit';